 By the way, if you're in a hurry you can find all of these items in my Amazon storefront to make shopping fast and easy.

-Your goat will adapt much more quickly, and you'll enjoy the settling-in process more too.
+Your goat will adapt more quickly to a set-up that's been carefully planned, with items for its care already gathered and in place.
+You'll enjoy the settling-in process more too.

 Goat equipment vs. goat supplies

-Here are my top ten must-have basic equipment items for goats.
+Here are my top ten must-have basic goat supplies and equipment items.
 You can't go wrong with these items, and you'll be surprised at how much easier your "goat owning" life will be with these.

-I'm not including feed, minerals, dewormers and so on in this article.
-Those items are termed "supplies" and can be found in another post here.
+But I'm not including feed, minerals, dewormers and so on in this article.
+Those items are termed "consumable."

 You'll find a free printable checklist of these top ten items you must have for your goats further down in this post.